Our Process

 For example:

-It’s important to follow the specific formatting guidelines for each type of source, such as books, articles, or websites, as they may have different requirements.
+It’s essential to follow the specific formatting guidelines for each source type, such as books, articles, or websites, as they may have different requirements.
 APA also has guidelines for citing sources with multiple authors, edited books, and electronic sources.

 MLA Citation Style

 In-text citations in MLA style include the author’s last name and the page number(s) from which the quote or paraphrase is taken, separated by a space.
-For example: (Smith 25).
-If the author’s name is mentioned in the text, only the page number(s) need to be included in parentheses.
-For example: According to Smith (25),…
+For example: (Joseph 25).
+If the author’s name is mentioned in the text, only the page number(s) must be included in parentheses.
+For example, According to Joseph (25),…

 If there are multiple authors, include all last names the first time the source is cited.
-For subsequent citations, include only the first author’s last name followed by “et al.” For example: (Smith, Johnson, and Lee 25) or (Smith et al. 25).
+For subsequent citations, include only the first author’s last name followed by “et al.” For example: (Joseph, Johnson, and Lee 25) or (Joseph et al. 25).

 How to Cite Sources in the Works Cited List in MLA